dylancronin/anemone/README.md

 ---

-### Step 2: Alternative R Package Installation (R Console)
+### Step 3: Alternative R Package Installation (R Console)

-If you prefer using your system R environment, install the required packages directly from CRAN and Bioconductor:
+If you prefer using your system R environment instead of Conda, install the required packages directly from CRAN and Bioconductor:

 ```R
 # Install BiocManager if not present